 Why should I get treated for obstructive sleep apnea?

-There are three potential reasons to treat obstructive sleep apnea:
+There are three potential reasons to pursue obstructive sleep apnea treatment:

 - Snoring.
 Some patients (and bed partners) are more concerned with snoring than with the other two consequences of obstructive sleep apnea.
 Although the primary purpose of treating obstructive sleep apnea is not to improve snoring, it is often very important to patients and bed partners.